ziphra/RRBS_analysis_glyphosate/Bismark.md

 - refgen

 ```

+**In order to run the analysis on all the data contained in the subset directories, in different batch job:**

-- This script allows to store the last component of the working directory path into the variable `x`.
+- These commands allow to store the last component of the working directory path into the variable `x`.
 See [full script](./RRBS_analysis_RGQMA1.sh).

 ```
 export a=`pwd`